JohannesHoppe/angular-date-value-accessor/README.md

 ## IsoDateValueAccessor (UTC as ISO 8601 string)

-This additional directive gets and sets ISO 8601 formatted date strings in HTML date inputs.
+This directive gets and sets ISO 8601 formatted date strings in HTML date inputs.
 The handling of the dates is the same as for the `DateValueAccessor`.

+The `IsoDateValueAccessor` operates in UTC (Coordinated Universal Time).
+The HTML date input will use the UTC representation of a given ISO 8601 formatted date string.
+When you select a date it will output an ISO-formatted string with the time set to 00:00 (UTC).

 Import the module via NgModule: